 The interior of the castle was done by Liborio Coccetti.
-Finally, the castle was adandoned in the year 1915 and was badly damaged.
-It has now been restored to a great extent, and forms one of the major tourist attractions of the area.
+Finally, the castle was abandoned in the year 1915 and was badly damaged.
+It has now been restored to a great extent and forms one of the major tourist attractions of the area.

-Subiaco, where the Rocca Abbaziale is located, is a small peaceful town sits at 408 meters from the sea level.
+Subiaco, where the Rocca Abbaziale is located, is a small peaceful town that sits at 408 meters from sea level.